polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ##### Building a Linux image suitable for a Micron MT25QL256 NOR flash memory

-To generate an image for the Micron MT25QL256 NOR flash memory, uncomment the following setting in the Icicle Kit machine configuration file (conf/machine/icicle-kit-es.conf):
+To generate an image for the Micron MT25QL256 NOR flash memory, use the following setting in the Icicle Kit machine configuration file (conf/machine/icicle-kit-es.conf):

 ```
 UBOOT_CONFIG = "mpfs_icicle_nor"